 - Rest when you are tired—try to find time for relaxation.

 - Protect your liver by getting vaccinated against hepatitis A and hepatitis B if you have not been previously infected.

 - Cut down or stop drinking alcohol—if you can’t stop get some help.

-- Be careful when using over-the-counter drugs such as Tylenol and ibuprofen—never mix with alcohol.
+- Be careful when using over-the-counter drugs such as Tylenol and ibuprofen—never mix with alcohol with any medication.